1958 Wyoming gubernatorial election

 The 1958 Wyoming gubernatorial election took place on November 4, 1958.
 Incumbent Republican Governor Milward Simpson ran for re-election to a second term.
 He was challenged by John J. Hickey, the former U.S. Attorney for the District of Wyoming and the Democratic nominee.
 Following a close campaign, Hickey narrowly defeated Simpson for re-election, winning just a narrow plurality because of a third-party candidate in the race.
 In an irony, just four years later, in the 1962 special U.S. Senate election, Simpson would defeat Hickey, avenging his loss in the gubernatorial election.
+To date, this is the last Wyoming gubernatorial election where an incumbent Republican was defeated.

+Campaign

+Louis W. Carlson ran a campaign around legalizing gambling.
+Simpson attributed him defeat to his failure to win the traditional Republican Sheridan County.
+Voters in Sheridan County were displeased with Interstate 90 going from Gillette to Buffalo rather than between Gillette and Sheridan.